marcmylemans/marcmylemans.github.io/_posts/2023-11-09-Python_ipSubnettoIprange.md

         end_ip = str(network.broadcast_address)
 ```

-The input.csv was as simple as this:
+The contents of the input.csv file were as follows:

 ```
 10.33.62.129/255.255.255.192